 I sauteed some onions, chicken and green chiles with various spices.
 Once cooked, spoon some of the chicken mixture into the middle of a cabbage leaf and top with shredded mozzarella cheese.
 Roll the leaf and fold in the sides to close in the filling and place in a baking dish seam side down.

 The most important part?
 Top the low carb enchilada cabbage rolls with enchilada sauce!
-I used a batch of my homemade Authentic Red Enchilada Sauce but you can also use my Homemade Tomatillo Salsa Verde for a green enchilada sauce or your favorite store bought sauce if you prefer.
+I used a batch of my homemade Authentic Enchilada Sauce but you can also use this Easy Enchilada Sauce, Green Enchilada Sauce or Salsa Verde.
+Or you can use your favorite store bought sauce if you prefer.